dboston528/react-interview-questions/README.md

      }
 }
 ```
-# 16. What is th  difference betweem state an props?
+# 16. What is th  difference between state an props?
+Props are used to pass data from parent to child or by the component itself.
+State is an object used to store props.
 # 17. How can you update the state of a component?

 # 18. What is an arrow function in React?
 How is it used?
 # 19. What's th difference between stateful and stateless compinents?
 # 20. What are differnt phases of React components lifecycle?